top of page

 Music and Art

 Music and art are a vital part of being human, and are tremendously important for young children.
-We include music in our classes in many ways:

 • Learning and singing songs